You don’t know what you don’t know until you know you don’t know it . . . that’s when you wish you would have known better.

 Last week was the final episode of Psych, a TV show about Shawn, a 30-something with keen observational skills, who pretends to be psychic crime consultant, with his childhood best friend, Gus.
 The show was known for its witty humor, constant references to 1980-90’s pop culture, and a hidden pineapple in every episode.

 Psych has had so many parody episodes that there’s a top ten list of fan favorites.
 My favorite, (which also happens to be the #1 on the list) is Dual Spires – an unbelievably detailed homage to Twin Peaks, which is celebrating its fictional 25th anniversary and actual the 24th anniversary on April 8th!

 The allusions in the Psych parody are too numerous to recount and the episode included many members of the original Twin Peaks cast.
 I loved the opening scene with its winks to chocolate bunnies and silent drape runners; the stacks of donuts in the police station; and the music in the end credits—truly a magnificent parody.
 In fact, CNN’s Katie McLaughlin had “fun picking out the Twin Peaks references (it was like doing the “What’s Wrong?” on the back of a “Highlights” magazine).”
-Click here to read a list of Twin Peaks references in the episode.

 When is a parody legal?